noiseprotocol/noise_spec/noise.md

 `SHA3/256` is preferable to `SHA3256`).

 In most cases there will be a single algorithm name in each name section (i.e. no plus signs).
-Multiple algorithms are only used when called for by the base pattern or a modifier.
+Multiple algorithms are only used when called for by the pattern or a modifier.

-None of the base patterns or modifiers in this document require multiple cryptographic algorithms in any name section.
+None of the patterns or modifiers in this document require multiple cryptographic algorithms in any name section.
 However, this functionality might be useful in future extensions, e.g. using multiple algorithms in the DH section to provide "hybrid" post-quantum forward secrecy, or using different hash